-Sophos Firewall v21.5 MR1: Security and Stability in Focus
+Sophos Firewall v21.5 MR1: Focus on Security and Stability

-Sophos Firewall v21.5 MR1 bundles numerous security, stability and reliability improvements.
-In addition, there are targeted innovations such as OAuth 2.0 for email alerts, NDR fine-tuning and HA hardening.
+Sophos Firewall v21.5 MR1 bundles numerous security, stability, and reliability improvements.
+It also adds targeted changes such as OAuth 2.00 for email notifications, NDR fine-tuning, and high-availability hardening.

 Localized scheduled reports

-Planned PDF reports are generated in the language that was used when logging into the web admin.
-This reduces translation work and facilitates coordination with specialist departments.
-Reports are more consistent and can be used in management meetings without additional effort.
+Scheduled PDF reports are generated in the language used when logging in to the web admin interface.
+This reduces translation effort and makes coordination with business departments easier.
+Reports are more consistent and can be used in management meetings without additional work.

 NDR Essentials: Threat Score in ATR logs

-The threat score appears in the Active Threat Response logs.
-This facilitates prioritization, correlation and reporting in SIEM and XDR.
-Score-based alerts enable a finer classification of incidents.
+The Threat Score appears in the Active Threat Response logs.
+This makes prioritization, correlation, and reporting in SIEM and XDR easier.
+Score-based alerts enable more granular incident classification.

 Syslog: device_name corresponds to hostname

-The device_name field contains the configured host name of the firewall.
-This allows logs to be assigned more clearly in multi-device environments.
+The device_name field contains the configured hostname of the firewall.
+This makes logs easier to attribute in multi-device environments.
 Integrations with XDR and SIEM become more robust.

-Strong passphrases are mandatory, automatic generation is omitted.
-In addition, the HA link checks the SSH host key of the partner.
-This makes man-in-the-middle attacks more difficult and avoids cluster mix-ups.
-An improved error output supports diagnostics.
+Strong passphrases are mandatory, and automatic generation is no longer available.
+In addition, the HA pairing checks the SSH host key of the peer device.
+This makes man-in-the-middle attacks harder and prevents cluster mix-ups.
+Improved error output helps with troubleshooting.

 LINCE mode in HA

 LINCE is a Spanish government security certification that defines minimum cryptographic requirements.
-LINCE mode enforces a permissible selection of algorithms and key lengths on the firewall and affects SSH and VPN settings, among others.
-Activation takes place via CLI and restarts the SSH service.
-In HA environments, LINCE mode must be identical on both devices before HA setup.
-When restoring HA backups, the LINCE status of the target devices must match the backup, otherwise the restore will be rejected or the mode adjusted.
+LINCE mode enforces an approved selection of algorithms and key lengths on the firewall and affects, among other things, SSH and VPN settings.
+It is enabled via CLI and restarts the SSH service.
+In HA environments, LINCE mode must be identical on both devices before HA is configured.
+When restoring HA backups, the LINCE status of the target devices must match the backup; otherwise, the restore is rejected or the mode is adjusted.

 Route-based VPN: automatic XFRM-MTU